home-assistant/home-assistant.io/source/_components/sensor.pushbullet.markdown

 ha_iot_class: "Cloud Polling"
 ---

 The `pushbullet` sensor platform reads messages from [Pushbullet](https://www.pushbullet.com/), a free service to send information between your phones, browsers, and friends.
 This sensor platform provides sensors that show the properties of the latest received Pushbullet notification mirror.

+## {% linkable_title Setup %}

 Notification Mirroring allows users to see their Android device's notifications on their computer.
 It must be first enabled in the app and is currently only available on the Android platform.
 For more information, please see [this announcement](https://blog.pushbullet.com/2013/11/12/real-time-notification-mirroring-from-android-to-your-computer/) on the Pushbullet Blog.

+Go to [https://www.pushbullet.com/#settings/account](https://www.pushbullet.com/#settings/account) to retrieve your API key/access token.

+## {% linkable_title Configuration %}

 To enable the Pushbullet sensor in your installation, add the following to your `configuration.yaml` file: